bitlank/upordown/PROJECT.md

   - Caches data for the last 120 seconds
   - Returns current or historical data
   - Uses the **Candlestick REST API** for historical price requests
-  - Opens a **Candlestick Stream Websocket API** session for current price requests
+  - Uses the **Candlestick Stream Websocket API** for current price requests
-  - The websocket session is closed if no current price request arrives for the ticker in the last 5 minutes
+  - The websocket session is closed if no current price request arrives in the last 5 minutes

 - **Business Logic:**
   - Bets are stored in the `bets` table